 - Drawing Nature, Science, and Culture – I am in love with this course, and I started it a few days ago.
 The goal of this course is to develop visual and observational skills in participants so that they can illustrate nature as professionals.

 Affordable paid courses:

-Despite this being a post dedicated to free environmental courses for educators, I still have to add some courses I liked because I believe that they are worth the investment.
+Despite this being a post dedicated to free environmental courses for educators, I still have to add some courses I liked because I believe they are worth the investment.

 Project Learning Tree Courses PLT currently offers several online courses:

 - Environmental Education for Kindergarten to Grade 8 – online training + e-book 40$